Can You Spray Closed Cell Foam Insulation in Cold Weather?

 Spray Foam Insulation in Winter

-It seems like cold weather really makes any job harder, which is the point when we’re talking about closed cell spray foam.
+It seems like cold weather really makes any job harder, which is the point when we’re talking about with closed cell spray foam.

-Let’s tackle the low expansion rate first.
+Let’s tackle the low yield first.

 At What Temperature Can Spray Foam Insulation Be Applied?